ghorsington/COM3D2.MaidFiddler/Installer/README.txt

 Changelog:

+* 1.0.3.1
+  - Fix game crashing when enabling "all skills visible"
 * 1.0.3.0
   - Fix GUI not working if the computer didn't have UCRT installed
   - Fix "all skills visible" trying to enable even personality-restricted skills